 - 1 cup cooked farro cook according to package directions

 Honey Balsamic Dressing:

-- In small bowl combine 1 tsp Dijon mustard, 1 tsp honey, and ½ cup balsamic vinegar.
+- In small bowl combine 1 teaspoon Dijon mustard, 1 teaspoon honey, and ½ cup balsamic vinegar.
 Whisk with a whisk or fork until well-incorporated.
 In a steady slow stream, gradually add ½ cup olive oil to vinegar mixture until well-combined.
 Season to taste with salt and black pepper (Only takes a little!)
 Dressing will keep in fridge up to 2 weeks.
 Set refrigerated dressing out at room temp 15 min before serving or run container under warm water to loosen.